Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 keyboard.KeyPrevented += args => Trace.WriteLine($"Pressing the {args.KeyPressed} button has been prevented");
 ```

-### Set the press interval
+### Setting the press interval

-The interval setting allows you to control the frequency of presses.
-With `SetInterval()` method, you will set a global interval for pressing a key on the keyboard.
-As with locked buttons, the interval will remain until you remove it or the application is completed.
+Use `SetInterval()` to control the frequency of presses.
+You can use this method to set a global interval for pressing a keyboard key.
+As with locked buttons, the interval will remain until you remove it or the application completes.

 ```c#
 var keyboard = new KeyboardManipulator();